 - Giving the wrong type of medication for your condition

-Medical malpractice attorneys at Fetterman & Associates, PA, will help you when you feel unsure whether you could make a compensation claim.
+Medical malpractice attorneys at Fetterman Law, will help you when you feel unsure whether you could make a compensation claim.
 They will help you understand whether you can claim or happy to answer your questions.

 Common Errors during Hospital Stay